 The committee shall appoint a public officer in accordance with Section 34 of the Act.

-The committee shall appoint an honorary auditor for the year.
+The committee may appoint an honorary auditor for the year.

 23. Voting and decisions

 Questions arising at a meeting of the committee or of any sub-committee appointed by the committee are to be determined by a majority of the votes of members of the committee or sub-committee present at the meeting.